Australia’s housing challenge has entered a new phase.

 10:10

-FIRESIDE CHAT | Future-Proofing Urban Assets - Operating at the cutting edge of the Living Sector
+PANEL | Future-Proofing Urban Assets - Operating at the cutting edge of the Living Sector

 As the living sector evolves beyond traditional property models, the operational layer becomes a defining factor in long-term asset performance.
 This candid conversation with a living sector COO dives into lessons learned from managing living sector assets including digital infrastructure, and precinct-scale utilities — shedding light on the realities of running high-performance urban assets in a climate-conscious, tech-enabled, and resident-driven world.